ArmindoFlores/ao3_api/README.md

 ## Session

-A lot of actions you might want to take might require an AO3 account, and if you have one, you can get access to those actions using an AO3.Session object.
+A lot of actions you might want to take might require an AO3 account.
+If you already have one, you can access those actions using an AO3.Session object.
 You start by logging in using your username and password, and then you can use that object to access restricted content.

 ```py3
 import AO3